mickfuzz/phd4/_posts/thesis_chapters/2023-6-4-Process-Design.md

 Subsequent analysis of the identified activity systems allows both the researcher and practitioner to identifying existing and emerging tensions and to thus observe (spontaneous) or plan (designed) responses.

-Beyond the overarching objectives of learning via engaging with the programme (families) and conducting research (researcher), the system scopes include:
+Beyond the overarching objectives of learning via engaging with the programme (parents), being part of a fun club (children) and conducting research (researcher), the system scopes include:

 - Larger-scoped objective: creating a game which is fun to play and communicate an environmental theme
 - Mid-level objectives: identifying and implementing key game features to add to the game